back to top

 Many companies use third-party lenders so that the company can grow, which means they are now able to finance projects that they may not have been able to have if they had not used a small business loan.
 Growth for any company is important, especially if they want their business to continue to succeed.

-If a company has the possibility to grow, that means increased revenue, and increased revenue means it will be easier for the loan to be repaid.
+If a company can grow, that means increased revenue and increased revenue means it will be easier for the loan to be repaid.

 Loans May Be Unsecured